ConejoCapital/HyperMultiAssetedADL/ADL_PRIORITIZATION_VERIFIED.md

 ### ❌ MYTH: "ADL targets the highest leverage positions"

-**REALITY**: 69.5% of ADL'd positions had leverage < 1x.
-Average leverage: 1.16x.
+**REALITY**: 99.64% of ADL'd positions had leverage ≤50x.
+Median leverage: 0.15x.
+Even the 99th percentile was only 13.65x.

 ### ❌ MYTH: "ADL is random"

-**REALITY**: 98.3% of ADL'd positions were profitable.
-Average PNL: 82.43%.
+**REALITY**: 94.5% of ADL'd positions were profitable.
+Average PNL: +80.58%.
 This is not random.

 ### ❌ MYTH: "ADL punishes reckless traders"